teepluss/laravel4-harvey/README.md

-## Harvey is self validation for Laravel 4
+## Harvey is separate validation for Laravel 4

 This is my internal project, not yet complete.